 About Me

+I received my M.S. in Genetic Epidemiology from the University of Washington, Seattle in June 2022.
+As part of my Master’s thesis working with Dr. Kathleen Kerr, I investigated genetic factors associated with SARS-CoV-2 susceptibility in multiethnic populations.
 In the summer of 2021, I worked as a visiting research intern at UCSF with Dr. Lauren Weiss’s group and Dr. Helen Kim’s group on two unique complex genetic disease research projects.
 With Dr. Weiss, I investigated the hypothesis that maternal asthma can be a predictor of autism in children; I worked on developing polygenic risk scores and using risk scores as a metric for disease prediction and prevention.
 With Dr. Kim, I investigated the genetic basis of cerebral cavernous malformations (CCMs).
-Our research group ended up publishing the following manuscript in Arteriosclerosis, Thrombosis, and Vascular Biology: Mild Hypoxia Accelerates Cerebral Cavernous Malformation Disease Through CX3CR1-CX3CL1 Signaling.
-You can find more information about the scope of these projects and my prior undergraduate research experience in my CV.
+You can find more information about the scope of these projects and my prior research experience here.

 If you have any questions about my research or career path, feel free to send me an email at: ads303@pitt.edu.